Commercial Space Launch Act of 1984

 Commercial Space Launch Act of 1984 is a United States federal law authored to facilitate the private enterprise of the commercialization of space and space technology.
 The Act of Congress set forth the quest to acquire innovative equipment and services offered by entrepreneurial ventures from the information technology services, remote sensing technology, and telecommunications industries.
 The Act recognized the United States private sector as having the capability to develop commercial launch vehicles, orbital satellites, and operate private launch sites and services.
 The Act also assigned the duties of overseeing and coordinating commercial launches, issuing of licenses and permits, and promotion of safety standards to the Secretary of Department of Transportation.

 The H.R.
 3942 legislation was enacted by the 98th Congressional session and signed by President Ronald Reagan on October 30, 1984.

 History

-In the 1970s, the National Aeronautics and Space Administration began to look for ways to outsource the use of its launching facilities and services to private companies such as COMSAT, RCA, and Western Union.
+In the 1970s, the National Aeronautics and Space Administration (NASA) began to look for ways to outsource the use of its launching facilities and services to private companies such as COMSAT, RCA, and Western Union.
 This search was because maintaining, modifying, launching, and other duties required to launch expendable launch vehicles cost upwards of billions of dollars.
-Once the space shuttle became operational, NASA and the United States Air Force began using it almost exclusively.
+Once the space shuttle became operational, NASA and the United States Air Force (USAF) began using it almost exclusively.
 In order to accommodate the heavy weight of the space shuttle launch system, the USAF spent billions of dollars modifying one launch pad in Vandenberg Air Force Base.
 However, it was never used.